raphaelmansuy/code2prompt/README.md

         path: analysis.md
 ```

-This workflow will generate a code analysis report on every push to your repository.

 ## Configuration File

-Code2Prompt supports a configuration file named `.code2promptrc` for setting default options.
-You can place this file in your project directory or home directory.
-The file should be in JSON format.
+Code2Prompt supports a `.code2promptrc` configuration file in JSON format for setting default options.
+Place this file in your project or home directory.

 Example `.code2promptrc`: